pyos/dg/tutorial/src/index.md

 ### Loops'n'stuff

 These should be pretty straightforward.
-Both loops return the value of the last iteration.

 ```dg
 a = 0